OsaPL/Versus-Brawl/notes.md

 [b]Added RaceWarmupHotspot to enable/disable elements depending if players are in warmup or not[/b]

 [b]Player controlled characters are no longer almost mute[/b]
-- TODO!
-Is controlled by "Player voices" option in Audio menu

 [b]Completely new sliding hotspot, for sliding in style[/b]
-- Can be used in any direction, surf maps incoming?d
+- Can be used in any direction, surf maps incoming?

 [b]Fixes:[/b]
 - <fill me>